fclorenzo/pkreborn-access/README.md

 ## Contributing

-Contributions from other developers are welcome and greatly appreciated\!
+Contributions from other developers are welcome and greatly appreciated!
 If you have an idea for a new feature or a bug fix, here's how you can help.

 1. **Fork the Repository**: Start by creating your own copy (a "fork") of the project on GitHub.
 2. **Create a New Branch**: Make all your changes on a dedicated branch in your fork, not on the `main` branch.
 This makes it easier to review and merge your changes.